Exclusive semileptonic and nonleptonic $J/\psi$ decays: Results and discussion

 For the evaluation of the decay rates of weak decays of the $J/\psi$ meson we first need to determine the form factors (\ref{ff}), which parameterize the hadronic matrix elements.
 We perform calculations in the framework of the quasipotential approach and relativistic quark model briefly discussed in Sec.~\ref{sec:rqm}.
 On this basis we take into account all relativistic effects including the relativistic contributions of the intermediate negative-energy states and relativistic transformations of the meson wave functions.
 The resulting expressions for the decay form factors have the form of the overlap integrals of initial and final meson wave functions.
 They are rather cumbersome and are given in Ref.~\cite{Ebert2003a}.
 For the numerical evaluation of the decay form factors we use the meson wave functions obtained in calculating their mass spectra \cite{Ebert2009,Ebert2010}.
 This is a significant advantage of our approach since in most of the previous model calculations some phenomenological wave functions (such as Gaussian) were used.
 Moreover, our relativistic approach allows us to explicitly determine the form factor dependence on the transferred momentum squared $q^2$ in the whole accessible kinematical range without additional approximations and extrapolations.
 We find that the numerical results for these decay form factors can be approximated with high accuracy by the following expressions:

 where $\sigma_{1,2,3}$ are dimensionless fitted parameters and the mass of the vector $D^*$ meson $M_{D^*} = 2.010$~GeV was used for the normalization.

-We give the values of form factors $F(0), F(q_{\rm max}^2)$ and parameters $\sigma_{1,2,3}$ fitted to numerically calculated form factors in the whole $q^2$ range in Tables \ref{FF1},~\ref{FF2}.
-The uncertainties of the calculated form factors originate mostly from the model parameters and fitting and do not exceed 5\%.
-These form factors are plotted in Fig.~\ref{GrFF}.
+We give the values of form factors $F(0), F(q_{\rm max}^2)$ and parameters $\sigma_{1,2,3}$ fitted to numerically calculated form factors in the whole $q^2$ range in Tables \ref{FF1},~\ref{FF2}. { The uncertainties of the calculated form factors originate form the meson masses, meson wave functions, model parameters, and fitting numerically calculated form factors by Eq. (\ref{Ap1}).
+They do not exceed 5\%.
+This estimate is consistent with the comparison of our predictions for the $D$-meson semileptonic decays \cite{Faustov2019} with recent experimental data.} These form factors are plotted in Fig.~\ref{GrFF}.

 In Tables \ref{FFc1},~\ref{FFc2} we compare our form factors at zero momentum transfer $q^2=0$ with previous predictions obtained using the lattice QCD (LQCD) \cite{Meng2024}, the covariant constituent quark model (CCQM) \cite{Ivanov2015}, the Bethe-Salpeter equation (BS) \cite{Wang2017}, the QCD sum rules (QCDSR) \cite{Wang2008a}, the covariant light front quark model (CLFQM) \cite{Shen2008}, the Bauer-Stech-Wirbel model (BSW) \cite{Dhir2013} and QCD factorization (QCDF) with the nonrelativistic wave functions with isotropic harmonic oscillator potential \cite{Sun2016}.
 We find that the presented values of the form factors significantly differ from each other.
 Our predictions for the form factors $V(0)$ are more than a factor of two lower than other values.
 Our form factors $A_0(0)$ and $A_1(0)$ have intermediate values.
 The main differences are in the values of the form factor $A_2(0)$, even the sign differs.
 It is positive in our model, LQCD, CCQM and BSW, while it is negative in BS, QCDSR, CLFQM and QCDF.
 The momentum transfer squared $q^2$ behavior of the form factors is also different.
 Our form factors usually grow more rapidly.
 Note that the CCQM, CLFQM, QCDF and BSW models use the simple Gaussian meson wave functions, while we employ the wave functions obtained from the solution of the quasipotential equation.